bbc/bmx/docs/mca_labels_format.md

 The first instance of a SG or GOSG label with a given `id` will always be stored in the MXF track's file descriptor.
 Subsequent SG or GOSG labels with the same `id` will be stored as a copy of the earlier label if `repeat` is True.

+The `chunk_id` property is required for the `ADM` SG label.
+It is used to set the `RIFFChunkStreamID_link2` property value in the `ADM` SG label to the ID of the MXF generic stream that contains the ADM audio metadata chunk (with the given `chunk_id` chunk ID).

 The following string value properties can be used:

 - RFC5646SpokenLanguage (alternative is "lang")